 Keep scrolling to explore the most popular colleges and universities for Petroleum Engineering majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 Texas Tech University is one of the finest schools in the country for Petroleum Engineering.
-Graduates of the Petroleum Engineering program make an average of $90,063 for their early career, and $162,092 in their mid career.
+Graduates from the Petroleum Engineering degree program at Texas Tech University make 1.3% above the the average graduate in this field.
 This school is one of the largest schools in Texas.

 West Virginia University is among your best bets if you're planning on studying Petroleum Engineering.
 Positioned in Morgantown, West Virginia, this university is right for individuals who thrive in an urban setting.